rexresearch.com

 impurities, cyanogen being recovered as the resultant purified

 gas.
-The combustion may be carried out in the presence of an inert
+The combustion may be carried out in the presence of an

 JP2000178779A

-PRODUCTION OF CYANOGEN
+-- PRODUCTION OF CYANOGEN [ PDF ]

-phosphoric acid/boric acid/acetic acid/sodium hydroxide or the
+such as phosphoric acid/boric acid/acetic acid/sodium hydroxide

-sodium cyanide generating cyan ion by dissolving in water is used
+cyanide such as sodium cyanide generating cyan ion by dissolving

-and the cyan ion concentration in the solution is controlled to
+in water is used and the cyan ion concentration in the solution

-0.01-10 mol%.
-A redox active metallic ion such as Cu ion, iron ion
+is controlled to 0.01-10 mol%.
+A redox active metallic ion such

-is further incorporated in the cyan-containing solution.
-A
+as Cu ion, iron ion is further incorporated in the

-titanium electrode coated with a noble metal oxide or various
+cyan-containing solution.
+A titanium electrode coated with a

-kinds of carbon electrodes are used as the electrode material of
+noble metal oxide or various kinds of carbon electrodes are used

-the anode and the cathode.
-The electrolytic reaction is performed
+as the electrode material of the anode and the cathode.
+The

-usually under a condition of a fixed current and a fixed voltage
+a fixed current and a fixed voltage at 0.1-500 mA/cm2 current

-at 0.1-500 mA/cm2 current density and room temp. to 100 deg.C.
+density and room temp. to 100 deg.C.
+Gaseous nitrogen or the

-Gaseous nitrogen or the like is passed through the electrolyte and
+like is passed through the electrolyte and the electrolytic cell

-the electrolytic cell as many small bubbles and the generated
+as many small bubbles and the generated cyanogen is carried to

-cyanogen is carried to the outside of the system.
+the outside of the system.

 GB1338025A

-PRODUCTION OF CYANOGEN
+-- PRODUCTION OF CYANOGEN [ PDF ]

-Cyanogen is produced by catalytic oxidation of HCN with H 2 O 2 in
+oxidation of HCN with H 2 O 2 in the presence of CuBr 2 , CuCl 2

-the presence of CuBr 2 , CuCl 2 , Cu(CN) 2 , Cu(NO 3 ) 2 , or CuSO
+, Cu(CN) 2 , Cu(NO 3 ) 2 , or CuSO 4 .
+Fe3+ salts may also be

-the Cu salt (Fe 2 (SO 4 ) 3 may be formed in situ from FeSO 4 ).
+3 may be formed in situ from FeSO 4 ).
+The HCN may be used as a

-The HCN may be used as a gas, liquid or aqueous solution, and the
+gas, liquid or aqueous solution, and the H 2 O 2 as a 3-90%

-H 2 O 2 as a 3-90% aqueous solution or as an organic solution.
-The
+aqueous solution or as an organic solution.
+The temperature may

-temperature may be 0-100‹ C. and the pressure 1-5 atm.
-An organic
+be 0-100‹ C. and the pressure 1-5 atm.
+An organic solvent, e.g.

-recycled, any HCN and CN evolved during distillation also being
+any HCN and CN evolved during distillation also being recycled.

-recycled.
-Alternatively, the solution, optionally after
+Alternatively, the solution, optionally after distillation, may

 US3302996A

-Process for preparing cyanogen
+-- Process for preparing cyanogen [ PDF ]

-CYANOGEN PRODUCTION
+CA186179A -- CYANOGEN PRODUCTION